Risk Factors Dashboard

 Our success will also depend in part on our ability to develop our technology and commercialize our products without infringing the proprietary rights of others.
 We have not conducted full freedom of use patent searches and no assurance can be given that patents do not exist or could not be filed which would have an adverse effect on our ability to develop our technology or maintain our competitive position with respect to our potential cell therapy products.
 If our technology components, devices, designs, products, processes or other subject matter are claimed under other existing United States or foreign patents or are otherwise protected by third party proprietary rights, we may be subject to infringement actions.
 In such event, we may challenge the validity of such patents or other proprietary rights, or we may be required to obtain licenses from such companies in order to develop, manufacture or market our technology or products.
 There can be no assurances that we would be able to obtain such licenses or that such licenses, if available, could be obtained on commercially reasonable terms.
 Furthermore, the failure to either develop a commercially viable alternative or obtain such licenses could result in delays in marketing our proposed products or the inability to proceed with the development, manufacture or sale of products requiring such licenses, which could have a material adverse effect on our business, financial condition and results of operations.
 If we are required to defend ourselves against charges of patent infringement or to protect our proprietary rights against third parties, substantial costs will be incurred regardless of whether we are successful.
 Such proceedings are typically protracted with no certainty of success.
 An adverse outcome could subject us to significant liabilities to third parties and force us to curtail or cease our development of our technology and the commercialization our potential cell therapy products.

 We have built the ability to manufacture clinical grade adherent stromal cells in-house.
 Through our experience with adherent stromal cell-based product development, we have developed expertise and know-how in this field.
+We also have built the ability to grow on a large scale various immune cells including engineered placental MAIT cells for use in cell therapy.
+Additionally, we have built the ability to grow on a large scale plant cells for various agtech uses.
 To protect these expertise and know-how, our policies require confidentiality agreements with our employees, consultants, contractors, manufacturers and advisors.
 These agreements generally provide for protection of confidential information, restrictions on the use of materials and assignment of inventions conceived during the course of performance for us.
 These agreements might not effectively prevent disclosure of our confidential information.

-Third parties may initiate legal proceedings alleging that we are infringing their intellectual property rights, the outcome of which would be uncertain and could have a material adverse effect on our business.
+Third parties may initiate legal proceedings alleging that we are infringing their IP rights, the outcome of which would be uncertain and could have a material adverse effect on our business.

 Our commercial success depends upon our ability and the ability of our collaborators to develop, manufacture, market and sell our product candidates and use our proprietary technologies without infringing the proprietary rights of third parties.
 We have yet to conduct comprehensive freedom-to-operate searches to determine whether our proposed business activities or use of certain of the patent rights owned by us would infringe patents issued to third parties.
-We may become party to, or threatened with, future adversarial proceedings or litigation regarding intellectual property rights with respect to our products and technology, including interference proceedings before the U.S. Patent and Trademark Office.
+We may become party to, or threatened with, future adversarial proceedings or litigation regarding IP rights with respect to our products and technology, including interference proceedings before the U.S. Patent and Trademark Office.
 Third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future.
+If we are found to infringe a third party’s IP rights, we could be required to obtain a license from such third party to continue developing and marketing our products and technology.
 If we are found to infringe a third party’s intellectual property rights, we could be required to obtain a license from such third party to continue developing and marketing our products and technology.
 However, we may not be able to obtain any required license on commercially reasonable terms or at all.

 Even if we were able to obtain a license, it could be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 We could be forced, including by court order, to cease commercializing the infringing technology or product.
 In addition, we could be found liable for monetary damages.
 A finding of infringement could prevent us from commercializing our product candidates or force us to cease some of our business operations, which could materially harm our business.
 For example, we are aware of issued third party patents directed to placental stem cells and their use for therapy and in treating various diseases.
 We may need to seek a license for one or more of these patents.
 No assurances can be given that such a license will be available on commercially reasonable terms, if at all.
 Claims that we have misappropriated the confidential information or trade secrets of third parties could have a similar negative impact on our business.